mehrancodes/laravel-harbor/README.md

 ## Introduction
 In today's fast-paced software development world, the ability to quickly and efficiently test new features is a game-changer for teams aiming to maintain a competitive edge.
 Preview Environments serve as the critical testing grounds for new features, bug fixes, and updates before they are integrated into the main codebase.
 These environments are crafted on-demand to validate specific git branches, providing a transient yet powerful platform for thorough pre-merge testing.

-`"Don't merge until you preview" - with Veyoze, ensure that excellence is the standard, not the exception.`
+`"Don't merge until you preview" - with Laravel Harbor, ensure that excellence is the standard, not the exception.`

 ## Documentation, and Usage Instructions
-See the [documentation](https://veyoze.com/docs/introduction/) for detailed installation and usage instructions.
+See the [documentation](https://laravel-harbor.com/docs/introduction/) for detailed installation and usage instructions.

 ## Contributing

 We welcome contributions!
-Please see our [CONTRIBUTING.md](https://github.com/mehrancodes/veyoze/blob/main/CONTRIBUTING.md) for details on how to contribute and the process for submitting pull requests.
+Please see our [CONTRIBUTING.md](https://github.com/mehrancodes/laravel-harbor/blob/main/CONTRIBUTING.md) for details on how to contribute and the process for submitting pull requests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/mehrancodes/veyoze/blob/main/LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/mehrancodes/laravel-harbor/blob/main/LICENSE.md) file for details.

 ## Roadmap